Audacium/audacium/BUILDING.md

 ## Building on Windows

-1. Clone Audacium from the Audacity GitHub project.
+1. Clone Audacium from the Audacium GitHub project.

    For example, in the **Git Bash** window, run: